marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

 </div>

 **Dataset Owner**: Fabio Rizzi, Giulia Pisano, Marco Diomedi, Roberto Gennaro Sciarrino, Riccardo Zuanetto
-<br>**Document Version**: 2025-09-25 v0.1
+<br>**Document Version**: 2025-10-02 v0.1.0
 <br>**Reviewers**: Fabio Rizzi, Giulia Pisano, Marco Diomedi, Roberto Gennaro Sciarrino, Riccardo Zuanetto

 <!-- info: Replace with dataset name -->

 ## Overview
 The RAG Flow is a multi-stage retrieval-augmented generation (RAG) system.
-It retrieves context from a local knowledge base built from documents in the `docs/` directory and complements it with web search results.
-The system uses Azure OpenAI for embeddings and chat completion, FAISS for vector indexing, and CrewAI agents to orchestrate RAG, web research, and document creation.
+It retrieves context from a local knowledge base built from documents in the `docs_test/` directory and complements it with web search results.
+The system uses Azure OpenAI for embeddings and chat completion, FAISS/Qdrant for vector storage, and CrewAI agents to orchestrate RAG, web research, document creation, and bias detection.

 ### Dataset Description